-Swift is an object-oriented programming (OOP) language used for developing iOS mobile apps.
+Swift is an object-oriented programming (OOP) language for developing iOS mobile apps.

-About every person in Australia and the United States uses more than two Apple products every day, and Swift lets you build for all of such devices, like iPhones, iPads, Apple watches, Apple TV, etc.
+Every person in Australia and the United States uses more than two Apple products daily, and Swift lets you build for all such devices, like iPhones, iPads, Apple watches, Apple TV, etc.

 Swift is more concise and has cleaner syntax and maintainable coding language than Java.

-However, the introduction of ABI stability across Apple’s platforms, renewed documentation, and backward compatibility to all of its versions make Swift a more mature language.
+However, introducing ABI stability across Apple’s platforms, renewed documentation and backward compatibility with all its versions make Swift a more mature language.

 But, all such steps and frequent changes often make developers doubt whether today’s code will be compatible with previous versions tomorrow.

 The Swift community is growing at a rapid pace.
-Despite that, its worldwide community is significantly smaller than all other open-source language communities.
+Despite that, it's worldwide community is significantly smaller than all other open-source languages communities.

-Because of the frequent updates, it is often difficult to find the right tools to find a solution for a specific problem, making Swift poor at interoperability with third-party tools and IDEs.
+Because of the frequent updates, finding the right tools to find a solution for a specific problem is often difficult, making Swift poor at interoperability with third-party tools and IDEs.

 E.g., The official Apple IDE, the Xcode, lags in terms of tooling support for Swift.

-Moreover, iOS developers often report issues about Swift’s syntax highlighting – auto-complete, compilers, and refactoring tools.
+Moreover, iOS developers often report issues with Swift's syntax highlighting - auto-complete, compilers, and refactoring tools.

 Although Swift was initially created and worked best for native iOS development and supports all major platforms for app development like Apple, Linux, and Windows, it has incomplete cross-platform support, leaving this market to Flutter, React Native, and Xamarin.

-However, no matter how tiring and cumbersome it feels at the beginning to work with Swift, proper dedication and perseverance to learn the Swift programming language can bring you long-term satisfaction regarding the quality of apps it offers.
+However, no matter how tiring and cumbersome it feels to work with Swift at the beginning, proper dedication and perseverance to learn the Swift programming language can bring you long-term satisfaction regarding the quality of the apps it offers.

-Kotlin made its debut in 2011 and was made an official programming language for Android app development.
-Later, the tech giant Google, a global leader in app development and tech support, declared Kotlin a preferred coding language.
+Kotlin debuted in 2011 and became an official Android app development programming language.
+Later, the tech giant Google, a global leader in app development and tech support, declared Kotlin is a preferred coding language.
 Thus, any Android development and SDK APIs will use Kotlin.

-Kotlin serves as an alternative to Java language for Android app development and is considered a more straightforward programming language to learn than Java.
+Kotlin is an alternative to Java language for Android app development and is considered a more straightforward programming language to learn than Java.

-It is a less verbose, more maintainable coding language and lets you code less for the same functionalities than Java for Android development.
+It is a less verbose, more maintainable coding language and lets you code less for the same functionalities as Java for Android development.